-A free supportive online community from the mental health charity Mind which is undergoing a rebrand and will soon be renamed Side by Side.
+A free supportive online community from the mental health charity Mind (this has replaced their previous platform, Elefriends).

 An online community of new and seasoned remote workers who support each other day to day, sharing advice, tips and resources.
 Set up specifically to support people working from home as a result of the COVID-19 outbreak.

 Founded by Ruby Wax, Frazzled Cafe is a place where people can connect and share their stories.
 You can participate in one of their online meetings by registering for free on their website.

 The free SAM app was developed in collaboration with UWE Bristol (the University of the West of England, Bristol) and offers a range of self-help methods for people who want to learn how to understand and manage their anxiety.
 There’s also a ‘Social Cloud’ feature where you can share your experiences with the SAM community.